Anzar-Ahmed/SOC-Lab-Portfolio/01-Phishing-Analysis/Email-Pdf-Analysis/README.md

 <summary><b>Click to collapse/expand Forensic Investigation</b></summary>
 <br>

-### 🔍 Step 1: Initial Visual & Hash Verification
+### 🔍 Step 1: Initial Visual Triage & Signature Database Query
-The suspicious document, disguised as an Amazon Account Hold Notice (`Statement.pdf`), warns the user of unusual payment activity and urges them to click "Verify Now" to restore access.
+The incoming suspicious document, disguised as an official Amazon Account Billing statement (`Statement.pdf`), warns the recipient of unusual billing activity and lures them into clicking a call-to-action button labeled "Verify Now".

-#### 📧 Document Preview:
+#### 📧 Email Attachment Preview:
 ![Amazon Phishing PDF](Statement.pdf.png)

-To perform an initial threat intelligence query, we computed the SHA-256 cryptographic signature of the target PDF file (`pdf-doc-vba-eicar-dropper.pdf`) and searched it on VirusTotal:
+During the triage phase, we computed the SHA-256 cryptographic signature of the target file (`pdf-doc-vba-eicar-dropper.pdf`) and queried it against global threat intelligence platforms:
-* **Target File:** `pdf-doc-vba-eicar-dropper.pdf`
+* **Target File Name:** `pdf-doc-vba-eicar-dropper.pdf`
-* **SHA-256 Hash:** `e90e263bce015c0ad6640d2581582aee4f940accc1d688a25d9a319e39c4110`
+* **Computed SHA-256 Hash:** `e90e263bce015c0ad6640d2581582aee4f940accc1d688a25d9a319e39c4110`

 #### ❌ The "Hash Check Only" Trap:
-Upon querying the signature, VirusTotal returned **"No matches found"**.
+The hash query on VirusTotal returned **"No matches found"**, indicating a zero-day variant or a dynamically modified, unrecognized payload.

 ![VirusTotal Hash Not Found](Virustotal-Result.png)

-> 💡 **Analyst Insight:** If a SOC analyst only checks the hash value on threat databases, they might wrongly assume the file is safe and mark the alert as a false positive.
-Threat actors frequently create fresh document variants to ensure unique hashes, effectively bypassing signature-based protection tools.
-Deep static analysis is essential.
+> 💡 **Analyst Insight:** Threat actors frequently modify superficial bytes of malicious documents (e.g., changing benign metadata fields or adding null bytes) to completely change the resulting file hash.
+If a Tier-1 SOC analyst stops their investigation at a "clean" VirusTotal hash check, they will falsely close a critical intrusion attempt.
+This emphasizes the necessity of behavioral and structural analysis.

 ---

 ### ⚙️ Step 2: Structural Triage using `pdfid.py`
-To identify hidden features, embedded scripts, or execution flags without rendering the file, we ran `pdfid.py` against our target file inside our isolated Linux sandbox.
+To identify structural indicators (such as automated script execution flags) without launching a PDF reader and risking host infection, we executed `pdfid.py` inside our isolated Linux sandbox.

-#### 💻 Command Used:
+#### 💻 Command Executed:
 ```bash
 python3 ../../Tools/pdfid.py pdf-doc-vba-eicar-dropper.pdf